Mylifeismyhome/Peer-Thread-Pool/README.md

 /* Tobias Staack */

 # Peer-Thread-Pool
-Manage Multiplie Peer Connection using Thread Poolin n Peers gets handled by 1 thread
+Manage Multiplie Peer Connection using Thread Pools n Peers gets handled by 1 thread

 [What it handles]
 - creates additional threads if needed